evtapps/ditto-mcp/README.md

 ## Install in Clients

 Below are minimal JSON snippets.
-See each client’s docs for full syntax and options.
+See each client's docs for full syntax and options.

 ### Cursor